 Ask the Holy Spirit to enter your spiritual life in a special way this year.
 Pray the novena to the Holy Spirit.

-Red is the liturgical color for Pentecost.
-The color red symbolizes the tongues of fire sent upon the Apostles by the Holy Spirit.
+Red is the liturgical color for Pentecost - as it symbolizes the tongues of fire sent upon the Apostles by the Holy Spirit.

-Jesus sent the Holy Spirit to be with His people forever: whoever is baptized in the name of the Father, Son, and Holy Spirit.
-It is a profound gift and affirmation of our chosenness.
+Jesus sent the Holy Spirit to be with His people forever - Whoever is baptized in the name of the Father, Son, and Holy Spirit.
+It is a profound gift and affirmation of our choosiness.

-Today, affirm 12 people in your life for the fruits of the Holy Spirit you see active in their life that have inspired you. (i.e. Thank you mom, for teaching me what generosity looks like.
+Today, affirm 12 people in your life that have inspired you. (i.e. Thank you mom, for teaching me what generosity looks like.
 You always gave freely to others without counting the cost.)

 - Find a peaceful space without distractions